 What Can I Expect After I’m Tested for HIV?

-Following your HIV test at Fort Washington Medical Center, you can expect:
+Following your HIV test at Fort Washington or White Oak Medical Centers, you can expect:

 - Test results typically take up 72 hours or in some cases, 3 days after testing.

 - If your results are ABNORMAL, you will be contacted to schedule a meeting to discuss your results.

 - If you are contacted, DO NOT PANIC.
 A member of our team will assist you every step of the way.
 Additionally, initial results may vary, which is why secondary testing is encouraged.